kasskianpoor/cover-letter-generator/README.md

 You can execute the script by typing `./make-cover-letter.sh`

 Then the script will ask you for the template file name.
 For example, you can see in the repository that I have added a t.txt file.
 Let's assume that file is our template.

-So after you run the script you will be asked to
+So after you run the script you will be asked to: <br />
-`Type the name of your template file: `
+`Type the name of your template file: ` <br />
-You can repond with:
+You can repond with: <br />
 `t.txt`

-Now, you will see the question:
+Now, you will see the question: <br />
-`What is the name of the company you are applying to?` For example, you can answer with:
+`What is the name of the company you are applying to?` <br />
+For example, you can answer with: <br />
 `Example Inc`

-The script then asks about your initials to prepent to the file name it creates.
+The script then asks about your initials to prepent to the file name it creates. <br />
-`Enter your initials:`
+`Enter your initials:` <br />
-You can respond for example with:
+You can respond for example with: <br />
 `KK`

 Then similarly, after being asked for year, month, and day you can type the year (ex. `2022`), month (ex. `August`), and day (ex. `10`)

-Then you will be asked to enter the job post title:
+Then you will be asked to enter the job post title: <br />
-`what is the job post title?`
+`what is the job post title?` <br />
-You can type in the exact job post title, such as:
+You can type in the exact job post title, such as: <br />
 `Junior Software Developer`

-Then you can type the role that you wish to obtain after being asked:
+Then you can type the role that you wish to obtain after being asked: <br />
-`What is the role you are applying for?`
+`What is the role you are applying for?` <br />
-An example could look like:
+An example could look like: <br />
 `Software Developer`

-Then the last questions is about the location of the company:
+Then the last questions is about the location of the company: <br />
-`Where is the company located?`
+`Where is the company located?` <br />
-An example could look like:
+An example could look like: <br />
 `Vancouver, BC`

-You can see now that a folder with the name of the company that you were trying to apply for, has appeared in your directory.
+You can see now that a folder with the name of the company that you were trying to apply for, has appeared in your directory. <br />
 Inside this folder there is .txt file with the name: yourInitial-cover-letter.txt.

 If you open it you notice that all the generic texts such as "{companyName}" have been replaced with your answers to the questions about the company you are applying for.